javaherisaber/imager/README.md

 - Mirror your image
 - Circle image
 - Choosing proper widget based on source type (eg. svg, png, gif,...)
+- Occupy defined height and width before loading the image (to avoid flicker)

 ## Usage
 1. To use this plugin, add [imager](https://pub.dev/packages/imager/install) as a dependency in your pubspec.yaml file.